tebben/kanemi/README.md

   - Projection conversion between HDF5 grid and EPSG:4326 (both directions)
   - Read image data and their time attribute
   - Get pixel values and mm/hr for a specific location (xy/lonlat)
-  - Get 2hr precipitation forecast for a specific location (xy/lonlat)
+  - Get 2hr precipitation forecast for a specific location (lonlat)
 - Actual synoptic observations
   - Load dataset from netCDF
   - Get all stations and their observations